-If you want to walk on the wild side of Capri, far from the crowds, make your way to Anacapri and Via Migliera.
+If you want to explore the wilder side of Capri far from the crowds, make your way to Anacapri and the Via Migliera.

-Via Migliera, is a little lane which winds its way through rural Anacapri, past the vineyards where the island's wine is produced, patches of ancient woodland, and tantalizing glimpses of the sea and the island of Ischia.
-The lane ends at the Belvedere del Tuono viewing point, perhaps the most spectacular of all those on the island of Capri.
+Via Migliera is a small footpath which winds its way through rural Anacapri, past the vineyards where the island's wine is produced, patches of ancient woodland, and tantalizing glimpses of the sea and the island of Ischia.
+The lane ends at the Belvedere del Tuono scenic overlook, perhaps the most spectacular of all those on the island of Capri.

 Here the gentle landscape changes dramatically, presenting walkers with a precipice of jagged white rocks which extend as far as the lighthouse of Punta Carena.